 Philadelphia Workplace Slip and Fall Accident Lawyer

 Construction sites can be very dangerous places; slip and fall accidents are common injuries on construction sites.
 The lawyers at the Philadelphia, PA law firm of The Levin Firm understand that construction site accidents have the potential to result in very serious head injuries, neck injuries, back injuries or even death.
-Our attorneys know that most construction site slip and fall accidents could be prevented by the imposition of safety measures and practices.
+Our Philadelphia slip and fall attorneys know that most construction site slip and fall accidents could be prevented by the imposition of safety measures and practices.
 You have a right to recover for all your injuries against the parties that did not take appropriate measures to ensure your safety.

 There are a number of hazards that make construction sites particularly prone to falls.
 Workers are often required to work many stories above the ground on thin boards or scaffolding with no protection from falling over the edge.
 Deep holes may be left uncovered and without warning signs nearby.
 The conditions which lead to construction site slip and falls often could have and should have, been prevented.
 You can recover for your injuries against any party who was responsible for inspecting the premises and correcting any dangers, but who failed to do so.